 Drive through the Naples area and visit local artisans specializing in everything from wood and glass working to painting and jewelry making during the Naples Open Studio Trail.
-Watch demonstrations and ask questions to learn more about or to purchase artist’s work.
+Watch demonstrations and ask questions to learn more.
+And of course, you may purchase an artist’s work.
 October 1-2 from 10 a.m. to 5 p.m., visit each of the 14 artists or pick and choose your favorites.
-For information on participating artists and their locations visit www.naplesopenstudiotrail.com.

 The weather has turned a bit chilly this week, making it feel like fall.
 Hard to believe last weekend it was in the 70’s; today 50’s.
 I just switched on the heat in the Inn and the fireplaces have been operational now for about a week or two.
 The leaves will be turning quickly now as it seems every day I’m out and about I see more vibrant color.